- All aerobatic competition flights must be flown inside defined space -

 - You have to fly two Programmes in each of your categories and/or just one Freestyle programme in Unlimited

 category.
-Each programme has its own sequence.
+Each programme has its sequence.

 - The system for rating competitor's flights - Judging is according to the rules of real aerobatic with small

-differences: The judge(s) see only two videos of your flight - from the cockpit and from
+differences: The judge(s) see only two videos of your flight - from the cockpit and

-the judges position.
+the judges' position.

 - The competition is off-line.
 So you can fly the sequence how many times you want and then send just the videos